 Why and How Big Data and Retail Converge

-The idea behind using big data in the retail industry is pictured by how small data points have a significant impact on shopper or retailer decisions.
-Some of the most common applications include personalizing shopping experiences, managing inventory, building pricing strategies, and detecting fraud — all with data.
+The idea behind using big data in the retail industry is illustrated by how small data points have a significant impact on shopper or retailer decisions.
+Some of the most common applications include personalizing shopping experiences, managing inventory, building pricing strategies, and detecting fraud, all with data.

-Sometimes you may also receive an email with discounts for products you’ve been eyeing.
+Oftentimes, customers receive an email with discounts for products they’ve been eyeing.
 Big data is behind that, too.
-It helps retailers send personalized promotions, increasing the chances that you’ll find something you love.
+It helps you send personalized promotions, increasing the chances that your offering will match the client’s needs.

 The mobile solutions for warehouse management make the picture even brighter.
-Workers can record inventory data on the go with no need to return to stationary kiosks.
+Your warehouse team can record inventory data on the go with no need to return to stationary kiosks.
 This amps up, cutting down on errors and costs, and ultimately improving productivity.

 Read more about how Worker Activity Logs Give Valuable Insights in Inventory Management